 Azure Monitor is Azure’s centralized management solution, offering full-stack observability across cloud and on-site software and networks.

-Azure Monitor gathers and aggregates data into a shared data platform from a number of sources where it can be used for analysis, visualization, and alerting.
+sources where it can be used for analysis, visualization, and alerting.
 It offers a seamless experience on top of multi-source data, giving you in-depth views into all your tracked resources and even data from other services store their data in Azure Monitor.

 There are different sources of monitoring data collected by Azure Monitor in addition to the monitoring data created by Azure resources, they are